What Does Travel Insurance Cover? We Summarize the Fine Print

 This isn’t insurance at all, but 24/7 travel assistance in case you lose your passport, get lost, need to know where the nearest embassy or consulate is, or fall victim to other travel mishaps.
 It’s another good ally to have on your side when you travel.

-Why insurance for traveling is a good idea
+Why understanding what travel insurance covers is a good idea

 If you’re thinking “it makes so much sense to get travel insurance!” — then jump right in and get a quote to compare prices.
 But, if you’re still not convinced that insurance for travelers is worth it, here’s our simple explanation:

 Everyone wants their vacation to be the trip of a lifetime, but there are no guarantees.
-Travel insurance is the best way to help protect your investment.
+Travel insurance is the best way to help protect your investment, and the more you understand about what can be covered, the more prepared you'll be for your trip.